CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 = 1.10.8 =

-* Added bulk action support and booking column on orders when using HPOS
+* Fixed missing bulk action  and booking column on orders when using HPOS
 * Added fallback to legacy view for pickup points when klarna checkout is chosen
+* Added keyboard support for the new pick up point modal

 = 1.10.7 =